Nonparametric Analysis of Random Utility Models: Statistical Testing

 \subsection{Discussion}

 Our testing problem is related to the large literature on inequality testing but adds an important twist.
 Writing $\{a_{1},a_{2},...,a_{H}\}$ for the column vectors of $A$, one has

 i.e. the set $\mathcal{C}$ is a finitely generated cone.
-The following result, known as the {\textsc{Weyl-Minkowski Theorem}}, provides an alternative representation that is useful for theoretical developments of our statistical testing procedure. \begin{thm} (Weyl-Minkowski Theorem for Cones) A subset $\mathcal{C}$ of ${\bf R}^I$ is a finitely generated cone
+The following result, known as the {\textsc{Weyl-Minkowski Theorem}}, provides an alternative representation that is useful for theoretical developments of our statistical testing procedure.\footnote{See \citeasnoun{Gruber}, \citeasnoun{Grunbaum03}, and \citeasnoun{Ziegler}, especially Theorem 1.3, for these results and other materials concerning convex polytopes used in this paper.} \begin{thm} (Weyl-Minkowski Theorem for Cones) A subset $\mathcal{C}$ of ${\bf R}^I$ is a finitely generated cone

 if and only if it is a finite intersection of closed half spaces